getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ### Language

-Choose the default language used in your Dashboard from the dropdown.
+Choose the default language used by Sentry from the dropdown.

 [{% asset user-settings/us-lang.png alt="Language field in Account Details under User Settings" width="221.5" %}]({% asset user-settings/us-lang.png @path %})